 Tampa DMV Hearing Lawyers

-Following an arrest, you may request either an informal or a formal hearing with the Department of Highway Safety and Motor Vehicles (DHSMV).
+Following a Tampa DUI arrest, you may request either an informal or a formal hearing with the Florida Department of Highway Safety and Motor Vehicles (DHSMV).

-- The formal hearing is a more rigorous process.
-While still held with a department official, it will also include the presentation of witnesses, testimony, and any relevant evidence that may aid in the department in coming to a conclusion.
-During a formal hearing, it is required that the defendant who requested the hearing to show up in person.
+An informal hearing will consist of a review of all materials presented by law enforcement and the defendant.
+There is no need to bring witnesses and no need for the officer to show up.
+The department must send their decision within 21 days of the temporary license’s expiration.
+The formal hearing is a more rigorous process.
+While still held with a department official, it will also include the presentation of witnesses, testimony, and any relevant evidence.
+During a formal hearing, it is required that the defendant who requested the hearing show up in person.
 Otherwise, their right to a hearing is waived, and their license will be suspended.

-Regardless of whether you decide to have a formal or an informal hearing, the DHSMV hearing will not discuss the question your criminal guilt.
+Regardless of whether you decide to have a formal or an informal hearing, the DHSMV hearing will not discuss your criminal guilt.
 Instead, it will deal with the arrest process.
-This will include whether the officer had reason to believe you were under the influence and had probable cause.
+This will include whether the officer had reason to believe you were under the influence and had probable cause to pull you over and make an arrest.

 Hearings in a Tampa DUI Case